 How Should a Snug Fit Wetsuit Feel Like?

-While donning a brand new wetsuit it IS supposed to feel a bit tight and uncomfortable, especially around your limbs and neck.
+While donning a brand new wetsuit it IS supposed to feel tight and uncomfortable, especially around your limbs and neck.
 You might even feel like getting choked by your wetsuit but it’s completely normal and needs some practice getting used to.

 Having slight problems performing the full range of motion with your new wetsuit?
-Do a few sets of some forceful dynamic stretching exercises like jumping jacks and squats, your wetsuit will ease up pretty quickly.
+Do a few sets of dynamic stretching exercises like jumping jacks and squats, your wetsuit will ease up pretty quickly.

 Your wetsuit should stretch and mold into your body shape within the first 5 dives as the neoprene slowly adjusts its elasticity.
 Do not ever forcefully stretch your wetsuit to make it fit better, let it stretch naturally.